nerves-project/nerves_initramfs/README.md

 uboot_env.start    | The block offset of the U-Boot environment.
 (512 byte blocks) uboot_env.count    | The number of blocks in the environment.
 Defaults to 256. run_repl           | True to run a REPL before booting.
 This is useful for debug.
-Defaults to `false`
+Defaults to `false` dm_crypt.n.path    | The extra encrypted filesystem path.Where `n` is the index of the extra filesystem. dm_crypt.n.cipher  | The cipher used to encrypt the extra filesystem.
+Where `n` is the index of the extra filesystem. dm_crypt.n.secret  | The secret key as hex digits for the extra filesystem.
+Where `n` is the index of the extra filesystem.

+_for more information about configuring extra encrypted filesystems see [Mounting extra encrypted filesystems](#mounting-extra-encrypted-file-systems)_

 Variables can be overridden using the Linux commandline.
 See your platform's bootloader documentation for how to pass options to Linux.
 At the end of the